tencentyun/intlcloud-documents/yehe_doc/计算/弹性伸缩/产品简介/使用限制_intl_en.md

-Auto Scaling is now available in all regions except edge server regions.
+Auto Scaling is now available in all regions except edge-server regions.
 The following table details the use limits of this feature:
 <table>
 <tr>
 <th>Limit Type</th>
-<th>Description</th>
+<th>Remarks</th>
 </tr>
 <tr>
-<td>One user in one region</td>
+<td>One user under one region</td>
 <td>
 <ul class="params">
 <li>Up to 20 launch configurations can be created.</li>